lakdev28/telegram_group_post_bot/README.md

 - Add multiple messages
 - Set intervals for sending messages
 - Run 24x7
-- This can be used on a hosted server or on a pc
+- This can be used on a hosted server or a pc

 **Buy:**
 Please contact me to buy this program.
 This program is only $25, and If you need I'll provide a guide to use the application.